Minor: Law, Justice, and Social Change

 Effective Fall 2014

 A minor in Law, Justice, and Social Change is not open to those electing a minor in Crime and Justice (Residential College).
+Students electing the Law, Justice, and Social Change minor may not declare a minor in History of Law and Policy.

 Sociology has long served students interested in sociology; some of these students have deep interests in law, justice, and social change and advocacy.
 This minor offers those students a coherent curriculum that emphasizes the ways in which legal and other social institutions reproduce and exacerbate social inequalities, and the capacity of social groups to challenge such institutions in ways that produce fundamental social change.
 Students may select from a wide range of courses in which they will explore knowledge in criminology, law, social movements, and human rights.